 - took Japanese at Columbia in the spring semester, studied in a summer program and skipped one year in the fall (e.g. students who took First Year Japanese and did a summer program and want to be placed into Third Year in the fall.)

-- took Japanese at Columbia more than one semester ago (e.g. students who last studied Japanese in Spring 2012 and wish to continue in Spring 2013)
+- took Japanese at Columbia more than one semester ago (e.g. students who last studied Japanese in Fall 2012 and wish to continue in Fall 2013)

 MUST take a placement exam if you wish to take any course other than First Year Japanese I or Elementary Japanese A.